What Do Teller Do?

 - Cashier

-- Retail Banker
+- Universal Banker

 The states with the most job growth for Teller are Utah, Arizona, and Texas.
 Watch out if you plan on working in Wyoming, Illinois, or Pennsylvania.
 These states have the worst job growth for this type of profession.